stlink-org/stlink/doc/man/st-util.md

 If a port number is not specified using the **--listen_port** option, the default **4242** port will be used.

-Stlink version 2 is used by default unless the option **--stlinkv1** is given.
 The STLink device to use can be specified using the --serial parameter, or via the environment variable STLINK_DEVICE on the format <USB_BUS>:<USB_ADDR>.